liangxiao-cs/DuaST/README.md

 # DuaST: An Integrated Deep Learning Framework for Spatial Transcriptomics with Cross-Branch Interaction

 This repository contains the implementation for [***DuaST***].

-The paper is still under review.
-Upon paper acceptance, we will:
+### Current Status
+The paper has been **accepted** by [***Briefings in Bioinformatics***].
+We will release the full codebase within 10 days, including the following updates:

-1.Release the complete codebase
+1. Release the complete, runnable codebase

-2.Add comprehensive code comments
+2. Add detailed and comprehensive code comments

-3.Standardize all implementations for better readability
+3. Standardize all implementations to improve readability and reproducibility

-4.Provide full documentation

-Current Status: The paper has been submitted to [***Briefings in Bioinformatic***] and is under review.
+4. Provide full documentation (including environment configuration, usage examples, and parameter explanations)

+### Contact
-You can contact us through this wechat: 18883879540.
+You can contact us via liangxiao1@hnu.edu.cn
-Welcome to communicate.
+Welcome to communicate and discuss related research!